Soviet Union and the United Nations

 The Soviet Union was a charter member of the United Nations and one of five permanent members of the Security Council.
-Following the dissolution of the Soviet Union in 1991, its UN seat was transferred to the Russian Federation, the successor state of the USSR.
+Following the dissolution of the Soviet Union in 1991, its UN seat was transferred to the Russian Federation, the continuator state of the USSR (see Succession, continuity and legacy of the Soviet Union).

 Role in the founding of the United Nations

 The Soviet Union took an active role in the United Nations and other major international and regional organizations.
 At the behest of the United States, the Soviet Union took a role in the establishment of the United Nations in 1945.
 Soviet General Secretary Joseph Stalin was initially hesitant to join the group, although Soviet delegates helped create the structure of the United Nations at the Tehran Conference and the Dumbarton Oaks Conference.
-U.S. President Franklin D. Roosevelt actively worked to convince Stalin to join the UN.
+US President Franklin D. Roosevelt actively worked to convince Stalin to join the UN.
 The Soviet Union insisted that there be veto rights in the Security Council and that alterations in the United Nations Charter be unanimously approved by the five permanent members.

 There was initially a Western majority in the United Nations immediately after its creation.
-With the decolonization process, however, and as all newly-independent states were accepted into the United Nations, many countries allied with the Soviet Union, as well as non-aligned countries, joined the organization.
+With the decolonization process, however, and as all newly independent states were accepted into the United Nations, many countries allied with the Soviet Union, as well as non-aligned countries, joined the organization.

-The USSR initially protested the membership of India and the Philippines, whose independence was then largely theoretical (being basically colonies of the United Kingdom and the United States, respectively, in all but name).
-A demand by the Soviet Union that all then fifteen Soviet Socialist Republics be recognized as member states in the UN was counter-demanded by the United States that all then 48 U.S. states be similarly recognized.
-Ultimately at the Yalta Conference a compromise was made in which two Soviet Republics (Ukraine and Byelorussia) were admitted as full members of the United Nations, so, between 1945 and 1991, the Soviet Union was represented by three seats in the United Nations.
-This was supported by British Foreign Minister Anthony Eden so that, in return, British dominions would be granted membership.
-Roosevelt agreed at Eden’s insistence, despite the U.S. State Department’s objection.
+The USSR initially protested the membership of the Philippines and British India, whose independence was then largely theoretical.
+A demand by the Soviet Union that all then fifteen Soviet republics be recognized as member states in the UN was counter-demanded by the United States that all then 48 US states be similarly recognized.
+Ultimately, at the Yalta Conference a compromise was made in which two Soviet republics (Ukrainian SSR and Byelorussian SSR) were admitted as full members of the United Nations.
+As such, between 1945 and 1991, the Soviet Union was represented by three seats in the United Nations.
+This was supported by British Foreign Minister Anthony Eden so that, in return, British India would have its own seat in the United Nations, as it had in the League of Nations before it.
+Roosevelt agreed at Eden's insistence, despite the US State Department's objection.